 - float wheel_roll_influence

-This value effects the roll of your vehicle.
-If set to 0.0 for all wheels your vehicle will be prone to rolling over while a value of 1.0 will resist body roll.
+This value affects the roll of your vehicle.
+If set to 0.0 for all wheels, your vehicle will be prone to rolling over, while a value of 1.0 will resist body roll.

 Returns the rotational speed of the wheel in revolutions per minute.

 Returns a value between 0.0 and 1.0 that indicates whether this wheel is skidding.
 0.0 is skidding (the wheel has lost grip, e.g. icy terrain), 1.0 means not skidding (the wheel has full grip, e.g. dry asphalt road).